anaghadudihalli/learning-how-to-learn-coursera/W4 - Renaissance Learning and Unlocking your potential.md

 -   Being Stressed before a test is normal.
 The body puts ups out chemicals when it’s under stress.
 How you interpret the body reaction to those chemicals makes all the difference.
     -   **Shift your thinking** from "I am afraid of this test" to “I am excited to do my best”.
 + **Relax your brain on the last day before a test.** Have a quick final look at the materials.
 Feeling guilty the last day is a natural reaction if you have prepared well.
+---
+### Interview with Dr. Richard Felder and Dr. Rebecca Brent
+1. You really learn only when you work out the problems yourself and teach the concept yourself.
+2. Group studies really enforce true learning.
+3. Everyone faces imposter syndrome and that's ok.
+4. Schedule regular small appointments with yourself to get over procrastination.

+---
+### Interview with John Maguire : Importance of Putting Objects in your writing

+1. Write everything down.
+Your idea, what confuses you etc.
+2. Use short sentences.
+3. Ask yourself - what am I trying to say?
+Did I say it clearly?
+What must I not leave out?
+4. Don't edit when you are writing.
+---
+### Interview with William Craig Rice on learning in the humanities

+1. When reading difficult material, just read and when you notice something, mark it.
+2. good approaches to learning, often involve transfer from one field, for example, mathematics to another field, like music or language.
+3. Write summaries.
+4. Likes group studies but too much of it takes away your independent thinking.